MuralDevKit/mural-integrations-sdk/sample/README.md

 ```
 ngrok http 2022
 ```
-The second step is to create an app in MURAL
+The second step is to create an app in Mural
    1. Go to mural dashboard
    2. Down in the left corner click user options
    3. Choose My apps